Pilot Grant Program

 This project integrates predictive tools, near real-time health data, and community collaboration to enhance resilience and disaster preparedness by safeguarding private wells, with a focus on private wells in North Carolina that were contaminated after Hurricane Helene.

-Jenna R. Krall (GMU Global and Community Health); Marybeth Mitcham (GMU Global and Community Health); Luis E. Ortiz (GMU Atmospheric, Oceanic & Earth Sciences); Lucas R. F. Henneman (GMU Civil, Environmental, and Infrastructure Engineering) – Housing insecurity, climate risks, and health: A coalition for climate resiliency
+Jenna R. Krall (GMU Global and Community Health); Marybeth Mitcham (GMU Global and Community Health); Luis E. Ortiz (GMU Atmospheric, Oceanic & Earth Sciences); Lucas R. F. Henneman (GMU Civil, Environmental, and Infrastructure Engineering) – Housing insecurity, heat, and health: A coalition for resilience

-This project seeks to address the intersection of climate change and homelessness by examining how affordable housing policies can mitigate climate-related health risks, particularly air pollution and extreme heat, for unhoused and housing-insecure populations.
+This project seeks to address the intersection of extreme weather and homelessness by examining how affordable housing policies can mitigate air pollution and extreme heat for unhoused and housing-insecure populations.

-Vera Kuklina (GW Geography & Environment); Victoria Miles (Nansen Environmental and Remote Sensing Center); Micah Hahn (University of Alaska Anchorage Environmental Health); Andrey Petrov (University of Northern Iowa Geography); Diana Khaziakhmetova (University of Arizona Geography, Development & Environment) – Climate-induced urban heat islands effect on public health in Arctic cities
+Vera Kuklina (GW Geography & Environment); Victoria Miles (Nansen Environmental and Remote Sensing Center); Micah Hahn (University of Alaska Anchorage Environmental Health); Andrey Petrov (University of Northern Iowa Geography); Diana Khaziakhmetova (University of Arizona Geography, Development & Environment) – Urban heat islands effect on public health in Arctic cities

-This project studies the effects of urban heat islands on public health in Fairbanks, Alaska, particularly among Indigenous communities, with the goal of informing solutions on the mitigation of climate change-induced public health effects in other cold cities.
+This project studies the effects of urban heat islands on public health in Fairbanks, Alaska, particularly among Indigenous communities, with the goal of informing solutions for health resilience in other cold cities.

 We are excited to see the impact of these projects as they progress.
 Seed grants provide a unique opportunity for grantees to explore new ideas, test innovative approaches, and lay the foundation of partnership and collaboration for future advancements.
 We look forward to supporting their journeys and sharing their successes with the broader community.